What Is Eosinophilic Esophagitis?

 What is the outlook for eosinophilic esophagitis?

-People living with EoE must stay on top of their condition with dietary changes, medicine, and other treatments.
-The good news is, you can live a long life with EoE.
-There is also no evidence that it causes other illnesses, such as cancer of the esophagus.5
+If you are living with EoE, it is important to make dietary changes, take medicine, and pursue other treatments.
+If you actively treat EoE in this way, you can live a long life with the condition.
+Fortunately, there is no evidence that it leads to other serious illnesses, such as cancer of the esophagus.1,4